tencentyun/intlcloud-documents/yehe_doc/数据库/数据传输服务/数据同步/同步至 TDSQL-C MySQL/TDSQL-C MySQL  同步至 TDSQL-C MySQL _intl_en.md

 <td>Requirements for the target database</td>
 <td>
 <li>The target database version must be later than or equal to the source database version.</li>
 <li>The target database must have sufficient storage space.
-If you select **Full data initialization** as the initialization type, the target database space must be at least 1.2 times the space of databases/tables to be synced in the source database.</li>
+If you select <b>Full data initialization</b> as the initialization type, the target database space must be at least 1.2 times the space of databases/tables to be synced in the source database.</li>
 <li>The target database cannot have sync objects such as tables and views with the same name as those in the source database.</li>
 <li>The `max_allowed_packet` parameter of the target database must be set to 4 MB or above.</li></td></tr>
 <tr>